vandermark1977/Domoticz-Thermostat-with-T-shift-and-OnOff-function/README.md

 * Script works in combination with the [Domoticz HeishamonMQTT plugin](https://github.com/MarFanNL/HeishamonMQTT/tree/main) and the [heishamon control board](https://www.tindie.com/stores/thehognl/)
 * In Domoticz you have an accurate room temperature measurement available.

+## How does the script work?
 The thermostat script works with two functions to control the room temperature:

-(1)Shift Heatcurve --> When the room temperature gets above a setpoint (based on thermostat device with hysteresis) --> Shift(-1) Target outlet water temperature.
+1. Shift Heatcurve --> When the room temperature gets above a setpoint (based on thermostat device with hysteresis) --> Shift(-1) Target outlet water temperature.
 It works also the other way around: Shift(+1) when it gets colder then the setpoint.

-(2) In most situations there is a minimum in water outlet temparature.
+2. In most situations there is a minimum in water outlet temparature.
 In my situation (and therefor in the script) this minimum water outlet temperature is 26 degrees.
 If the water outlet temperature based on the heatcurve is 26 degrees and the room tmeprature gets above the setpoit: The script uses a On/Off function to turn Off the heatpump.
 When the room temperature gets below the setpoint, the heatpump is turned on again.